feross/funding/README.md

 [standard-image]: https://img.shields.io/badge/code_style-standard-brightgreen.svg
 [standard-url]: https://standardjs.com

-### The experiment is currently paused – no sponsor messages are showing
+### UPDATE: The experiment is over – Feross posted [a recap](https://feross.org/funding-experiment-recap/) on his blog

 This is an open source funding experiment!
 The current model of sustaining open source is not working.
 We desperately need more experimentation.
 This is one such experiment.